wandb/docs/docs/guides/integrations/huggingface.md

 ## Highlighted Articles

-Below are 6 Transformers and W&B related artices you might enjoy
+Below are 6 Transformers and W&B related articles you might enjoy

 <details>